Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 Invoke nonmodule_deps in WORKSPACE |

-Bzlmod | Invoke bazel_dep in MODULE.bazel |
+| Bzlmod | Invoke bazel_dep in MODULE.bazel |

 Invoke nonmodule_deps in a module extension |

-Though the dependency version duplication between module_deps
+Though the dependency version duplication between module_deps and bazel_dep

-keeps non-module versions synchronized between
+is unavoidable, nonmodule_deps keeps non-module versions synchronized between

-and Bzlmod.
+WORKSPACE and Bzlmod.

-As a concrete example, here's how rules_scala
+As a concrete example, here's how rules_scala v7.0.0 instantiates its

 dependencies:

-Mode | Module dependencies | Non-module dependencies |
+| Mode | Module dependencies | Non-module dependencies |

 WORKSPACE |

-Invokes rules_scala_dependencies in WORKSPACE to instantiate bazel_skylib , rules_java , protobuf , et. al. |
+Invokes rules_scala_dependencies in WORKSPACE to instantiate bazel_skylib, rules_java, protobuf, et. al. |

 Invokes scala_toolchains in WORKSPACE to instantiate the Maven dependency repos used by the builtin toolchains |

-Bzlmod | Invokes bazel_dep in MODULE.bazel to instantiate bazel_skylib , et. al. |
+| Bzlmod | Invokes bazel_dep in MODULE.bazel to instantiate bazel_skylib, et. al. |

 Invokes scala_toolchains via the scala_deps module extension |